Health Club Memberships - Lose Weight, Not Money

 Contact the Attorney General for Help

-If you encounter problems when you enter into a new health club membership contract, or are having problems with a health club membership you have had for a while, you may contact the Michigan Attorney General's Office, Consumer Protection Division, to ask questions or file a complaint.
+If you encounter problems when you enter into a new health club membership contract, or are having problems with a health club membership you have had for a while, you may contact the Michigan Department of Attorney General, Consumer Protection Division, to ask questions or file a complaint.
 Direct any questions or complaints to:

 Consumer Protection Division